jonidecarvalho/microsoft-graph-docs-contrib/api-reference/v1.0/api/conversationthread-list-posts.md

 Get the posts of the specified thread.
 You can specify both the parent conversation and the thread, or, you can specify the thread without referencing the parent conversation.

+> [!NOTE]
+> This endpoint is limited to a max of 100 items (as explained in: https://o365exchange.visualstudio.com/DefaultCollection/O365%20Groups/_workitems/edit/4479393 ).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]

 ## Permissions